Practical randomness amplification and privatisation with implementations on quantum computers: Relation to previous work

 The first ones to consider the task of randomness amplification were Colbeck and Renner, providing the proof-of-concept work \cite{colbeck2012free}.
-Later work focused on obtaining some noise resistance and the possibility to amplify imperfect sources with arbitrary bias \cite{gallego2013full}, but has the caveat of requiring an unrealistic number of devices and having vanishing generation rates, making it unsuitable for implementations.
-In some other works \cite{wojewodka2017amplifying,chung2016general,chung2014physical}, different models for the imperfect RNG are considered, but again they are unsuited for implementations because of the number of devices that is required and the little amount of tolerated noise.
+Later work focused on obtaining some noise resistance and the possibility to amplify imperfect sources with arbitrary bias \cite{gallego2013full}, but has the caveat of requiring an unrealistic number of devices, and having vanishing generation rates, making it unsuitable for implementations.
+In some other works \cite{wojewodka2017amplifying,chung2016general,chung2014physical}, more general correlations between the imperfect RNG and the quantum device are allowed\footnote{In our setup, we require that a Markov-type independence condition holds between the imperfect RNG and the quantum devices that are used for the Bell test during the execution of the protocol, see assumption 6 in Sec.\ref{assumptions} for the formal statement.} , although this comes at a high cost: amplification is possible for very small bias only ($\delta < 0.0144$ \cite{wojewodka2017amplifying} in \eqref{SVsource} below), large number of devices (polynomial in $1/\eps_{sec}$ \cite{chung2014physical} and exponential in $1/\eps_{sec}$ \cite{chung2016general}, where $\eps_{sec}$ is the protocol error, see \eqref{sec_def} below), low or no noise tolerance \cite{wojewodka2017amplifying,chung2016general,chung2014physical} and/or extremely computationally expensive processing steps (in \cite{chung2016general, chung2014physical} a quantum-proof randomness extractor with $2^d$ steps needs to be applied at the start of the protocol, to perform extraction on the imperfect RNG and every possible seed, where $d$ is the seed length).
+These issues make these works unsuited for implementation.
 The only works that could allow for a potential implementation are \cite{Brandao16,ramanathan2015randomness,ramanathan2018generic,Friedman17}.
-However, our work is the only one to offer all following the features: \begin{itemize} \item Our implementation is efficient: the randomness generation rates go linearly with the runtime of the quantum device.
-The only other work with this property is \cite{Friedman17}, if it were implemented.
-The protocols in \cite{Brandao16,ramanathan2015randomness,ramanathan2018generic} would give at best an output that is sub-linear in the runtime of the quantum device\footnote{This comes as in these works the adversary is allowed to be post-quantum in the sense that it only respects the so-called no-signalling principle.
-Although this is in principle a potentially stronger security criterion than in our work, it implies only a sub-linear rate of randomness generation.}. \item Our randomness post-processing has near linear complexity and was implemented using the Number Theoretic Transform, guaranteeing information-theoretic security and making it fast in practice on a standard personal laptop.
-This is not the case in all other works, which have generic polynomial complexity. \item We perform both randomness and privacy amplification, as otherwise only done in \cite{Friedman17}. \item We have implemented, optimised, and run our protocol on real-world devices.
-We showcase this by running it on quantum computers.
-These are novel features. \end{itemize}
+However, our work is the only one to offer all the following features: \begin{itemize} \item Our protocol is efficient: the randomness generation rates go linearly with the runtime of the quantum device.
+The only other work with this property is \cite{Friedman17}, although it is unclear if this protocol is practical to implement.
+The protocols in \cite{Brandao16,ramanathan2015randomness,ramanathan2018generic} would give at best an output that is sublinear in the runtime of the quantum device\footnote{This is because, in these works, the adversary is allowed to be post-quantum in the sense that it only respects the so-called no-signalling principle.
+Although this is in principle a potentially stronger security criterion than in our work, it implies only a sub-linear rate of randomness generation because of the absence of randomness extractors secure against such adversaries.}. \item Our randomness post-processing has near\nobreakdash-linear complexity and was implemented using the Number Theoretic Transform, guaranteeing information-theoretic security and making it fast in practice on a standard personal laptop.
+This is not the case in all other works, which have generic polynomial complexity and/or generally use the Fast Fourier Transform (FFT) for efficiency, therefore having rounding issues opening up potential attacks. \item We perform both randomness amplification and privatisation, as otherwise only done in \cite{Friedman17}.
+Although our statistical analysis relies on the results of \cite{Friedman17}, our work has the advantage of offering a much larger noise resistance, which is impossible to {be achieved} in the simpler setup that they consider.
+This noise resistance difference was clearly observed when we implemented the two different protocols on quantum computers{, allowing ours to be implemented in practice}. {A detailed explanation of our claim is given in Sec.\ref{Sec:BellIneqs}.} \item As a consequence of all the other points, we could optimise and implement our protocol on real-world quantum computers. \end{itemize}